Reyes Peak and Haddock Mountain - Peaks 10 and 11 - A rolling hike over 7,000'

 Checking my GPS and seeing a cairn on the right, I scrambled to the top of Haddock Mountain.
 Having walked the entire morning without a break, I sat down and ate my lunch.
 The wind was a little quieter and I could see for miles.
 I had a nice moment of pure wilderness.
 I enjoyed the warm sun on me and listened to the birds and squirrels in the trees.

-It's times like these that make the early mornings and long drives and time away from the family fairly worth it.
+It's times like these that make the early mornings and long drives and time away from the family worth it.

 One the way back, I met several people, including a group on horseback.
-I saw a guy on a mountain bike, who was clearly in violation of the sign just behind him that clearly indicated that mountain bikes were prohibited in the wilderness.
+I saw a guy on a mountain bike, who was in violation of the sign just behind him that clearly indicated that mountain bikes were prohibited in the wilderness.
 Behind him hiked another guy with a RED camera.
 Perhaps they were there to shoot some exciting action videos.

 Overall it was a pleasant hike in an area where I'd like to return.